 What is a Singapore holding company?

-In general, a holding company is a company that does not conduct any actual business but is owns an interest (controlling or non-controlling) in other companies.
+In general, a holding company is a company that does not conduct any actual business but it owns an interest (controlling or non-controlling) in other companies.
 A holding company can also own other types of assets such as property, patents, trademarks, stocks, artwork, etc. If a holding company fully owns another business, the second business is often referred to as its "wholly owned subsidiary."
-The holding company is often referred as the "parent" or the "umbrella" company.
+The holding company is often referred to as the "parent" or the "umbrella" company.
 A holding company that is registered in Singapore is considered to be a Singapore holding company.
 The subsidiaries and assets owned by a Singapore holding company can reside in Singapore or anywhere else in the world.

 A few points to keep in mind:

 - A holding company can be structured in a variety of forms.
-It can be a corporation, limited liability company, limited partnership, a trust, or a foundation.
+It can be a limited liability company, a limited partnership, a trust, or a foundation.
 The most widely used structure for a holding company is a limited liability company.

 - The holding company often exercises strong control over its subsidiaries through its participation in (or control of) the board of the subsidiary.
 However, the holding company usually does not manage the day-to-day operations of a subsidiary.

 - The holding company is insulated from the liabilities of the subsidiary.
-Loss insulation is a key attraction of the holding company structure.
+Loss insulation is a key attraction of holding company structure.

 - The parent can coordinate and pool the resources of its subsidiaries.
-If a subsidiary does well, the parent benefits but if the subsidiary performs poorly, the parent is not punished beyond loss of the parent's original investment in the subsidiary.
+If a subsidiary does well, the parent benefits but if the subsidiary performs poorly, the parent is not punished beyond the loss of the parent's original investment in the subsidiary.

 Holding Companies enjoy several advantages in Singapore because the country's regulatory framework has been designed to provide preferential treatment to such structures.
 They include:

 - No limitations on the domicile of assets owned by a Singapore holding company.
-The subsidiaries of a Singapore holding company can be based either in Singapore or in any foreign country; thus, providing extremely flexibility for such a structure.
+The subsidiaries of a Singapore holding company can be based either in Singapore or in any foreign country; thus, providing excellent flexibility for such a structure.